unsaved/gradle-ivyxml-plugin/README.txt

     elements.
 3 unit tests of this plugin project will continue to fail until this is resolved.

+    New users can safely skip the remainder of this section.

     The following behaviors changed after v.
 0.2.1.
         ~ Support for Java system property "ivy.dep.file".
 Search for "system property" below for details.
-        ~ Plugin property name 'ivyProperties' changed to 'ivyVariables'
+        ~ Plugin property name 'ivyProperties' changed to 'ivyVariables' ~ Plugin boolean property 'variablizeProjStrings' replaced with String property projIvyVariablePrefix.
+          Search for "projIvyVariablePrefix" below for details.

 UNSUPPORTED ivy.xml features
     Most ivy.xml elements and attributes are supported.
 Here we document those